WWE News: Triple H Reveals If Kurt Angle Will Ever Wrestle Again In WWE

 “We’re not going to say, ‘never’.
 Kurt would have to go through a lot of physical requirements to be able to be allowed to return to the ring.
 And I know that angers fans, but that’s us looking after the wellbeing of talent in general whether they like that or dislike that.
 That’s the facts.”

-Kurt Angle is definitely going into the WWE Hall of Fame during WrestleMania 33 weekend and he will be inducted by John Cena which is confirmed.
+Kurt Angle is definitely going into the WWE Hall of Fame during WrestleMania 33 weekend, and he will be inducted by John Cena which is confirmed.
 After that, things are kind of up in the air and fans will have to wait and see what else he will do with the company.
 Triple H says that he and WWE are open to having the former world champion wrestle again, but there will be limitations and requirements for that to ever happen again.

 [Featured Image by WWE]